Final design and research thesis, MA Architecture and Historic Urban Environments, The Bartlett, 2018

 In 2018 she completed a postgraduate master in Architecture and Historic Urban Environments at The Bartlett School of Architecture in London.

-Sophie is currently living and working in Vienna and Linz, Austria.
+Sophie currently lives and works in Vienna and Linz, Austria.

 All rights reserved.
 Materials on these pages are copyrighted.
 No part of these pages, either text or images may be used for any purpose other than personal use, unless authorisation is given by Sophie Schrattenecker.
 Reproduction, modification, storage in a retrieval system or retransmission, in any form or by any means – electronic, mechanical or otherwise is prohibited without prior written permission.